dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/merged-mining/merged-mining.md

 [Coincident blocks](/learn/advanced-introduction/merged-mining/coincident-blocks.mdx) are blocks that are valid in multiple Quai blockchains.
 Coincident blocks create atomic, hash linked references between chains.
 When merged mining multiple blockchains, miners will occasionally find nonces that fulfill the difficulty requirements of multiple blockchains.
 Thus, coincident blocks are a natural byproduct of merged mining, and require no mechanism outside of Proof-of-Work mining to be created.

-Coincident blocks keep all Quai blockchains interlinked by periodically pegging subordinate chains to the work of the Prime chain, and allow for data to be transmitted between chains in a trustless environment through the creation of hash linked references.
+Coincident blocks keep all Quai blockchains interlinked by periodically pegging subordinate chains to the work of the prime chain, and allow for data to be transmitted between chains in a trustless environment through the creation of hash linked references.

 ## Energy Efficiency